Jon Berti Player Props: Marlins vs. Angels

 Jon Berti At The Plate

-- Berti is batting .268 with five doubles, two home runs and 11 walks.
+- Berti is hitting .268 with five doubles, two home runs and 12 walks.

-- He has hit a long ball in two of 44 games played this season, and in 1.2% of his plate appearances.
+- He has hit a home run in two of 45 games played this season, and in 1.2% of his plate appearances.

-- Berti has driven in a run in eight games this season (18.2%), including two games with multiple runs batted in.
+- In eight games this season (17.8%), Berti has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 15 games this year (34.1%), including multiple runs in three games.
+- He has scored in 16 of 45 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.